pnp/PnP/OfficeDevPnP.Core/ProvisioningSchema-2015-05.md

 Attibute|Type|Description
 --------|----|-----------
-ID|pnp:GUID|The unique ID of the Feature, required attribute Deactivate|xsd:boolean|Defines if the feature has to be deactivated or activated while applying the Provisioning Template, optional attribute
+ID|GUID|The unique ID of the Feature, required attribute Deactivate|xsd:boolean|Defines if the feature has to be deactivated or activated while applying the Provisioning Template, optional attribute
 Description|xsd:string|The Description of the feature, optional attribute
 <a name="listinstancefieldref"></a>